Sideri Eleni

 • Guidelines for writing Learning Outcomes

-• Understanding the economic and political transformations of the so-called transition in relation to the basic anthropological concepts
+• Development of a first knowledge of the economic and political transformations of the so-called transition in relation to the basic anthropological conceptualizations

-• Learning to formulate an argument based on bibliographical research
+• Learning to formulate an argument based on the data of the bibliographic research

 • Structure of an academic text